 - Vitamin E to protect cell membranes from free radicals

 Avocados can be great companions during treatment.
-A sore mouth is an all too frequent side effect of both chemo and some radiation, and avocado’s smooth texture and relatively bland taste can make a soothing, nutritious addition to meals and snacks.
+A sore mouth is an all-too frequent side effect of both chemotherapy and some radiation.
+Avocado’s smooth texture and light taste can make a soothing, nutritious addition to meals and snacks.